GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/certificate.md

     #### Cert and Key Rotation in a Cloud Native Multi Cluster/Region Environment

     !!!
 Note
         In a multi-cluster environment, rotation of certs and keys should only be done in one cluster region.
-If the secret and config layer isn't central, the secret and configmap should then be moved to other regions by first saving them into a file and applying them on the second or subsequent clusters.
+If the secret and config layer aren't central, the secret and configmap should then be moved to other regions by first saving them into a file and applying them on the second or subsequent clusters.

         First get both the secret and configmap and save them into files on the cluster where the rotation was done